 MBRSG has clearly articulated its Vision and Mission statements, which guide the future development of the School.
-MBRSG's strategic plan outlines our relevant goals and objectives in specific and measurable terms for the period up to the end of 2021.
+MBRSG's strategic plan outlines our relevant goals and objectives in specific and measurable terms.

 Dr. Ali Sebaa Al Marri, The Executive President sets the context within which the development of the MBRSG strategic plan takes place: